StochasticAnalytics/emClarity/testScripts/EMC_test/compare_BH_padZeros3d.md

 	   [...,1,  0.95,0.81,0.61,0.39,0.19,0.05,0,   0,0,... ]  % EMC_resize
 	   % note the extra 0 at the end of taper.
      ```
 	To generate the same roll off, **EMC_resize** will use an additional pixel of the input image.
-In counterpart, it makes things more predictable and intuitive where the image is not padded (see 5.example2).
+In counterpart, it makes things more predictable and intuitive when the image is not padded (see 5.example2).
 Moreover, **EMC_resize** allow the user to use its own taper:
 	 ```matlab
 	 % change the size of the taper to 20 pixels.
 	 [img2dDouble] = EMC_resize(img, [0,0,0,0], {'taper', {'cosine', 20}});